Info Service

 Contact Us

-Pofadder Area:
+Pofadder Area

 Pofadder, the stereotypical South African one-horse town, bears the name of the Puffadder (Bitis ariens), a sluggish and highly toxic snake found throughout South Africa.
 Acacia Pied Barbet, Red-eyed Bulbul and Pale-winged Starling occur in the town itself.
 The giant nests of Sociable Weaver are common in this part of Bushmanland.
 A particularly picturesque assemblage of these nests, with a resident pair of Pygmy Falcon (p.110), is found in some camelthorn trees exactly 11 km east of Pofadder (1 on map below).